wireservice/csvkit/docs/scripts/csvsort.rst

                             A comma separated list of column indices or names to be extracted.
 Defaults to all columns.
       -r, --reverse         Sort in descending order.
+      --no-inference        Disable type inference when parsing the input.

 Also see: :doc:`common_arguments`.

 Examples